B2C PRODUCT · FULL-STACK · LIVE MVP

 I started learning Japanese.
 Not with a class, not with an app — with intention.
 I wanted to walk into rooms in Tokyo and earn that conversation, not rely on someone else to translate it.
 I traveled back.
 I carried business cards.
 I walked into pet cafes, veterinary clinics, sitter communities.
 I sat with pet owners and asked them what frustrated them, what scared them, what they wished existed.
 I was doing the research because I am the user.
 The problem didn't happen to a persona I invented — it happened to me, and to my friends.

 On May 27, 2025, I opened Figma and started building.
 React, Firebase, Kubernetes.
 Seven months of heads-down focus.
 On December 22, 2025, the MVP went live on Firebase.
-And then — within 7 days — 200MB of downloads.
+And then — within 7 days — 200MB of Firebase Hosting data transfer (asset delivery, not a user count).

 After 7 months of heads-down building, this was the message I sent to Kenta.